localnerve/jam-build/README.md

 # Jam Build

-> A basic project boilerplate for jam websites
+> A high-performance, file-based project boilerplate for custom webapps